 OFFICE AND GROUNDS

 The cemetery office is generally open from 8:30 AM to 3:00 PM Monday through Friday.
 It is closed on weekends and holidays.
-People wishing to see the manager should call for an appointment, as attendance at funerals, marking out graves locations, making burial arrangements with families will often make the manager unavailable to “walk-in” visitors.
+People wishing to see the manager should call for an appointment, as attendance at funerals, marking out graves locations, making burial arrangements with families, etc., will often make the manager unavailable to “walk-in” visitors.

 It is the responsibility of the plot owners or their heirs to provide the cemetery office with their current names and addresses.
 The deed grants to the plotowner and his or her heirs the right of interment, subject to the rules and regulations of the cemetery.
 The deed is required for an interment, disinterment, and for the erection of and inscriptions on memorials.
+In addition to those permissions required by the State Department's Division of Cemeteries, any person legally entitled to order the disinterment of any deceased person interred within the cemetery must also obtain a court order for said disinterment, if the deceased person was not originally interred within a concrete vault or liner.

 The gates to the cemetery are open at all times to allow access by patrol cars of the White Plains Police Department.
 However, all visitors are asked to leave after sunset.